Hardware

 Microphones

 Connect the microphones to mic/line inputs 3 to 7 on the back panel of the EVO 16, using the XLR to XLR cables.
-The suggested connections are listed in the table below.
+The connections are listed in the table below.
 The microphone indices are marked on the µZ main tube and end cap with microphone.

 Speaker

-Connect the speaker amplifier to power using the 5V AC adapter.
-When using an alternative adapter, make sure to use one with the following output specifications:
+If using an alternative adapter, make sure to use one with the following output specifications: